 Coat a (cast iron) pan with butter, spreading the butter around the surface and sides of the pan.
 Break up the bread into pieces, cover the pan with bread, and mix in more butter.

-Bake it uncovered at 350 degrees F for 40 minutes.
+Bake it uncovered at 350 degrees Fahrenheit for 30 minutes.

 As the bread is baking in the pan, prepare a topping of your favorite kind.
 I've made a simple topping for this pudding with raisins, brown sugar, confectioner's sugar, cinnamon, and an additional 1 cup of milk mixed together.
 As the pudding is baking, mix your preferred ingredients together in a bowl.